sachin-balakrishnan/Anime-Recommendation-Engine/README.md

 # Anime-Recommendation-Engine
-To build user and content based recommendation engines on Anime dataset.
+To build user and content based recommendation engines for Anime users.